mblaney/holster/README.md

-Holster is a service for synchronising data between devices using Node, Deno, Bun or the browser.
+Holster is a real-time data synchronisation service that seamlessly connects devices using Node.js, Deno, Bun or the browser.
+Built with modern ES modules, it features end-to-end encryption, intelligent conflict resolution, and cross-platform compatibility.

+✨ Real-time sync across all connected devices\
+🔐 Built-in encryption with user authentication\
+⚡ Zero configuration with smart performance optimisation\
+🌐 Universal compatibility - works everywhere JavaScript runs

 Try it out at [holster.haza.website](https://holster.haza.website)!

-It is a port of [GunDB](https://gun.eco), following [Porting Gun](https://github.com/gundb/port) and is implemented as JavaScript modules so that it can run in any environment.
 A build version of Holster is also provided using [esbuild](https://esbuild.github.io), to run in production.

 Check out the [Github Wiki](https://github.com/mblaney/holster/wiki) for how to get started using the API, and for more information.